anchitarnav/gcloud-resource-cleanup/README.md

 # gcloud-resource-cleanup
-A tool to cleanup your gcloud projects and keep your expenses under control
+A tool to cleanup your Google Cloud projects and keep your expenses under control